wetryingtodorock/getblock-docs/en/rpc-service/avax/ws/avax_eth_syncing.md

 ---
-title: avax:eth_syncing \[WebSocket\]
+title: avax:eth_syncing - Avalanche
-description: Returns an object with data about the sync status or false.
+description: Example code for the avax:eth_syncing ws method. Сomplete guide on how to use avax:eth_syncing ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters